reflexcameras/reflexcamera/FTKit2.md

 ---

 #### Battery waterproofing
-The following bags have been used to quickly and easily waterproof batteries in the field.
-Dedicated fully waterproof options are likely to exist but are not included here - reflect on what conditions the battery will be left in.
+The following bags have been used to quickly and effectively waterproof batteries in the field.
+While there are fully dedicated waterproof options available, they are not included here.
+It's important to choose a bag based on the specific conditions the battery will be exposed to.

 | Waterproofing                                                                    | Application               | Installation                | Link                                                                                                       | 2024 Price   |
 |-------------------------------------------------------------------------------|--------------------------|----------------------------|------------------------------------------------------------------------------------------------------------|-------------|